The November issue of our HPMA membership newsletter showcases members' Black History Month celeb

 Each entry is evaluated and scored by multiple reviewers.
 Entries which fair the best through this process are included on category shortlists.

-All entrants must be available to at a judging day (Tuesday 17 April 2018) as shortlisted projects will be asked to present their project entries in greater detail (DAC Beachcroft offices, Fetter Lane, central London).
+All entrants must be available to at a judging day (Tuesday 16 April 2019) as shortlisted projects will be asked to present their project entries in greater detail (DAC Beachcroft offices, The Wallbrook Building, 25 Wallbrook London EC4N 8AF).

 Usually three shortlisted teams in each category are invited to present their project entry (up to 15 minutes) and answer additional questioning from our judging panels (a further 15 minutes).
 The judges further evaluate the shortlisted entries based on the original criteria and identify the winning project entry.
 In the event of a tie, the panel Chairperson casts the tie-breaking vote.